marianguceanu/BSs-degree/presentation.md

 [Reference for example](https://wayland.freedesktop.org/architecture.html)
 ---
 #  Demo time!
-- Let's take a look at the project discussed in the file and code comparison sections
+- Let's take a look at the project discussed in the tree and code comparison sections
 ## Tech stack used:
 - Flutter                        → Cross-platform framework
 - Golang with Gin as a framework → Rest API